 Pasta is a classic dish that is often served with salad and bread on the side.
 Try our Caesar salad and garlic bread.
 You can also choose to serve your fettuccine alfredo as a side dish along with our baked bruschetta chicken.

-Wondering how to complete your fettuccine alfredo pasta meal?
+Wondering how to complete your fettuccine Alfredo pasta meal?
 Try starting the meal out with this recipe for copycat Olive Garden salad, and don’t forget the side of bread!
 This cheesy pull-apart bread is the perfect side for any pasta dish.

-IN THE FRIDGE: Store leftover alfredo sauce in an airtight container in the fridge for up to 6 days.
+IN THE FRIDGE: Store leftover Alfredo sauce in an airtight container in the fridge for up to 6 days.
 Typically, I find that using a jar with a tight lid works best.

-TO REHEAT: The alfredo sauce can easily be reheated either in the microwave (the time will vary depending on the quantity) and then whisked until smooth.
+How to reheat Alfredo sauce:: The alfredo sauce can easily be reheated either in the microwave (the time will vary depending on the quantity) and then whisked until smooth.
 You can also reheat the sauce on the stovetop on low heat until heated through.
 If you find that the sauce is still too thick, add a splash of milk or chicken broth when reheating.

 Save yourself the trip to Olive Garden next time, by using this recipe instead for an easy dinner idea!
 Copycat Olive Garden alfredo sauce can be made easily from the comfort of your own kitchen and tastes just like the real thing, full of fresh garlic and cheese.
-With just six steps to the instructions, you’ll have a creamy, homemade alfredo sauce that is perfect over any type of pasta.
+With just six steps to the instructions, you’ll have a creamy, homemade Alfredo sauce that is perfect over any type of pasta.

-This easy alfredo sauce recipe freezes and can stay in the freezer for up to 2 months.
+This easy Alfredo sauce recipe freezes and can stay in the freezer for up to 2 months.
 The flour in the recipe helps maintain the consistency of the sauce when cooled and then reheated.

 Fettuccine is recommended for this amazing recipe and the one used by the restaurant chain because it is nice and broad, and the sauce clings to it well.
 If you prefer to use a different pasta, it will still taste amazing!